10 Top Tips for Creating a Home to Support Your Well-being

 Clear away the clutter

-If you have too much stuff laying around you it can affect your mental well-being by making your mind feel cluttered.
+If you have too much stuff laying around it can affect your mental well-being by making your mind feel cluttered.
 Clearing away the clutter can make you feel lighter and happier as well as giving you more space in your home.
 Having more space in turn gives you breathing room making it easier to rest and relax.

 Crystals can help change the energy of a room, making it feel like a more pleasant and welcoming place.
 Amethyst and Flourite are good for the main living room as they can help clear negative energy and bring in the light.
 Selenite has a calming healing effect.
 Rose quartz is particularly good for your bedroom as it promotes relaxation and sleep.